Artishlyapa/final_assignment/README.md

 # final_assignment

 Summary: Creating a light installation which will project colored spots and marks which lay out a certain word at some point on a wall by using acrylic glass and light sourses.
 The installation will have motors which will move acrylic glass to change the appearence of marks.
-Interactive part will be ability to control the speed of motors which will influence the speed of lights moving around the surface.
+Interactive part will be an ability to use keaboard in order to make input diffrent letters.
-Stretch goals: work on a way to let the viewer to controll the lay out of the colors and make the mechanism to switch back to a automatic regim if not being touch for some time.
+Stretch goals: work on a way to let the viewer to controll the lay out of the colors and make the mechanism to switch back to a automatic regim if not being touched for some time.

 Component Parts: Motors, acrylic glass, light sourses(table lamps?).